ethereumjs/ethereumjs-monorepo/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-This is an implementation of the modified merkle patricia tree as specified in the [Ethereum's Yellow Paper](http://gavwood.com/Paper.pdf):
+This is an implementation of the modified merkle patricia tree as specified in the [Ethereum Yellow Paper](http://gavwood.com/Paper.pdf):

 > The modified Merkle Patricia tree (trie) provides a persistent data structure to map between arbitrary-length binary data (byte arrays).
 It is defined in terms of a mutable data structure to map between 256-bit binary fragments and arbitrary-length binary data.
 The core of the trie, and its sole requirement in terms of the protocol specification is to provide a single 32-byte value that identifies a given set of key-value pairs.